Growth Gaps for Quotients by Confined Subgroups: Introduction

-As mentioned above, the PEG actions in general have no growth tightness.
-We present here a weaker growth result, that is negligible growth for any confined subgroups in PEG actions.
+The well-known Hopf decomposition splits a measure-class-preserving action into its conservative and dissipative components.
+We do not require the precise definitions here; rather, we simply note that, roughly speaking, this decomposition serves as a measurable counterpart to the decomposition of the space into the limit set and domain of discontinuity.
+In \cite{Can20}, Cannizzo proved that sofic IRSs in free groups act conservatively on the boundary almost surely.
+As shown in \cite{CGYZ}, confined subgroups also act conservatively on the horofunction boundary with respect to Patterson-Sullivan measures.
+It turns out that conservative actions are closely related to a notion weaker than growth tightness. \begin{defn} We say that a subgroup $H < G$ has \textit{negligible quotient growth} if

-As shown in \cite{CGYZ}, confined subgroups also act conservatively on the horofunction boundary with Patterson-Sullivan measures: admit no measurable fundamental domain.
-We believe that the negligible growth characterization of conservative action as above would exist in a much greater generality.
+\end{defn} In \cite{GKN}, Grigorchuk–Kaimanovich–Naghibeda proved that, for free groups, negligible quotient growth of a subgroup $H$ is equivalent to the conservativity of the induced action on the Gromov boundary with respect to the Patterson–Sullivan measure.
+This result was later generalized to hyperbolic groups in \cite{CGYZ}.
+We expect that the equivalence between negligible quotient growth and conservative boundary action should hold in substantially greater generality.

-Our last result provides a supporting evidence towards it by establishing the negligible quotient growth for any confined subgroups, provided that $G\act X$ has {purely exponential growth}.
-It is known that SCC actions with contracting elements have purely exponential growth, but the converse is false in general.
+Our last result provides a supporting evidence in this direction by establishing negligible quotient growth for any confined subgroup, provided that $G\act X$ has {purely exponential growth}.

-\begin{thm} Suppose $G$ admits a proper action on a geodesic metric space $X$ with contracting elements.
-Assume that $G$ has purely exponential growth.
-Let $H\subset G$ be a confined subgroup with a finite non-degenerate confining subset.
-Then $H$ has negligible quotient growth. \end{thm}
+\begin{thm} Suppose $G$ admits a proper PEG action on a geodesic metric space $X$ with contracting elements.
+Let $H\subset G$ be a nontrivial confined subgroup with a finite non-degenerate confining subset.
+Then $H$ has negligible quotient growth. \end{thm} As aforementioned, the PEG actions in general do \textbf{not} imply growth tightness (\cite{YANG10}) and the negligible quotient growth is also weaker than growth tightness.